View George Cirillo's Obituary on TheDay.com and share memories

 |

-A Mass of Christian Burial will be celebrated 11 a.m.
-Saturday, March 30, 2019, at St. Paul Church Rope Ferry Waterford.
-Interment will follow in East Lyme, Cemetery, East Lyme.
+He was a member of the Knights of Columbus, Sportman's Club, St. Paul's Church and the Police Benevolent of E.L.

+He is survived by his four daughters, Lori Cirillo and her partner Robert Robinson of Lebanon, Lisa Lord and her husband, Jeffrey, Linda Danesh and her husband, Abbas, and Maria Cavanagh all of Waterford.
+He is also survived by eight grandchildren, Jennifer Lord, Jessica Sergiacomi, Michelle Murphy, Samantha Lord, Timothy Cavanagh, Safa, Christina, and Joseph Danesh; and two great-grandchildren, Molly and Sophie Anglim.
+He is also survived by his two sisters, Yvonne Kelly and Delphine Desrochers.

 The family will receive relatives and friends from 5 to 7 p.m.
-Friday at the Thomas L. Neilan & Sons East Lyme Funeral Home 48 Grand St. Niantic.
-A complete obituary will appear in a later edition.
+Friday, Mar.
+29, 2019, at the Thomas L. Neilan & Sons East Lyme funeral home, 48 Grand Street, Niantic.

+A mass of Christian Burial will be celebrated at 11 a.m., Saturday, Mar.
+30, 2019, at the St. Paul Church, Rope Ferry Rd, Waterford, CT.
+Interment will follow in East Lyme Cemetery, East Lyme.
+CT.

+In lieu of flowers the family suggests that donations be made to The Miracle League of Southeastern CT c/o East Lyme Parks and Rec.
+41 Society Rd.
+Niantic, CT 06357 or at miracleleaguect.org.